Eurovision 2026 Semi-Final 1 vs 2: Who's In Which & the Qualifier Shape

 Now through early May — Pre-party fallout.
 Eurovision in Concert (Apr 11), Nordic Eurovision Party, London Eurovision Party and Barcelona Eurovision Party have all shaped momentum.
 Some countries' qualifier odds have already shifted 10–20% on live vocal quality alone.

-April 19 — First individual rehearsals at the Wiener Stadthalle.
+May 2 — First official artist stage rehearsals at the Wiener Stadthalle.
 Historically the single biggest repricing event.
 Staging concepts become real, and bubble-zone countries either lock in or collapse.

 May 8–9 — Jury show dress rehearsals.
 The juries vote on these.
 Shifts in the qualifier market that late in the cycle almost always reflect actual information, not noise.